 In addition, backlighting can be used to make your countertop glow.

 Of course, we also like the look of a clear epoxy coating over a nice hardwood countertop.
+In fact, covering wood countertops is one of the most popular uses of epoxy resin.

 You can also add epoxy to almost any surface, helping to add shine to worn laminate or Formica countertops.